Dominant Language Constellations (DLC)

 https://doi.org/10.31261/TAPSLA.12445

 Iakovou, Maria, Sofia Tsioli & Marina Vihou (2023).
 Dominant Language Constellation and plurilingual awareness: The case of Student Language Teachers in Greece.
 In Larissa Aronin and Sílvia Melo-Pfeifer (eds.)
-Dominant Language Constellations: Language awareness and identity.
+In L. Aronin & S. Melo-Pfeifer (Eds.), Language awareness and identity: Insights via dominant language constellations approach. (pp. 131-153).
 Springer.

 Ibrahim, Nayr (2020).
 The visual turn: giving children a creative multilingual voice in ELT.
 Paper presented at TroikaXperience: Children's and Teenager's Languages in ELT-Voice from South Africa.
 17- 19 July.